Wet market: Terminology

 The term "wet market" came into common use in Singapore in the early 1970s when the government used it to distinguish such traditional markets from the supermarkets that had become popular there.
 The term was added to the Oxford English Dictionary (OED) in 2016, as a term used throughout Southeast Asia.
 The OEDs earliest cited use of the term is from The Straits Times of Singapore in 1978.
+The term did not originate in mainland China.

+No Chinese name for these markets refers to wetness: in mainland China they are officially called nongmao shichang (农贸市场, "farmers' market") or cai shichang (菜市场, "produce market") and colloquially caichang (菜场), while in Hong Kong Cantonese they are jieshi (街市, "street market").

-The "wet" in "wet market" refers to the constantly wet floors due to the melting of ice used to keep food from spoiling, the washing of meat and seafood stalls and the spraying of fresh produce that are common in wet markets.
+The "wet" in "wet market" refers to the constantly wet floors due to the melting of ice used to keep food from spoiling, the washing of meat and seafood stalls and the spraying of fresh produce that is common in these markets.

-The term "public market" may be synonymous with "wet market", although it may sometimes refer exclusively to state-owned and community-owned wet markets.
-Wet markets may also be called "fresh food markets" and "good food markets" when referring to markets consisting of numerous competing vendors primarily selling fresh produce like fruits and vegetables.
+The term "public market" may be synonymous with "wet market", although it may sometimes refer exclusively to state-owned and community-owned markets.
+These markets may also be called "fresh food markets" and "good food markets" when referring to markets consisting of numerous competing vendors primarily selling fresh produce like fruits and vegetables.
 The term "wet market" is frequently used to signify a live animal market that sells directly to consumers, although the terms are not synonymous.

 Although the term "wet market" may refer to markets that sell wild animals and wildlife products, it is not synonymous with the term "wildlife market" which exclusively refers to markets that contain wildlife products.